EleutherAI/math-lm/blog/main.md

 ### Dataset

-The first step in developing Llemma was to assemble a large, high quality quantitative reasoning dataset.
+The first step in developing Llemma was to assemble a large, high-quality quantitative reasoning dataset.
 Minerva used 38 billion unique tokens consisting of arXiv and math web pages.
 Our dataset, the Proof-Pile-2, contains arXiv, web data, and code for a total of 55B unique tokens.

 <img src="./data.png" width="50%"/>